New research reveals 98 per cent of His Majesty’s Inspectors are overworked

 In a survey conducted by YouGov, 73 per cent of parents of children aged under 18 in the UK state that they think Ofsted reports are important when choosing which school to send their child to and 83 per cent agree with the principle that school performance should be independently reviewed and available to the public.

 Furthermore, a separate YouGov poll of teachers in England reveals that 74 per cent believe their most recent inspection was accurate.
-This is despite 55 per cent of HMI believing that educators perceive them as negatively as stated in an FDA internal survey of HMI and Senior HMI.
+This is despite 55 per cent of HMI believing that educators perceive them negatively as stated in an FDA internal survey of HMI and Senior HMI.

 This survey also reveals that 98 per cent of HMI are working beyond their contracted hours.
 Three out of five HMI are working more than 10 additional hours each week and the majority are exceeding legal weekly limits.
 Nearly 90 per cent of HMI say this is harming their wellbeing.